Solar panels can boost home values by up to $79,000

 • Growing market awareness: As solar becomes mainstream, more buyers understand and appreciate its value proposition.

-The new research confirms that ownership makes a big difference when it comes to home solar.
+The new research confirms that ownership can make a big difference when it comes to home solar.
 Homes with third-party-owned solar—leased or power purchase agreement (PPA) systems—showed no value increase compared to homes without solar.

 This distinction becomes even more significant given the current federal policy.
-While the residential tax credit ends December 31, 2025, the commercial tax credit continues for systems that begin construction before July 2026 or are placed in service before 2028.
-This means companies offering leases and PPAs can still claim tax credits for systems, but homeowners won't see those savings reflected in property values.
+While the residential tax credit ended in 2025, the commercial tax credit continues for systems that begin construction before July 2026 or are placed in service before 2028.
+This means companies offering leases and PPAs can still claim tax credits for systems and may pass those savings to homeowners, but you wouldn't see those savings reflected in property values.

 That said, leases and PPAs serve an important purpose for many homeowners.
 They provide immediate electricity savings with no upfront cost and no maintenance responsibilities, allowing homeowners to keep their capital flexible.